This year I have a written inextensively about Wales.

 At the turn of the decade I began to realise what many American bands had always known - that The Pastels existed outside the adjectival confines of ‘twee’ or ‘indiepop’.
 Instead the most relevant definition of The Pastels and Pastelism is the one that is currently in use as their twitter bio: ‘Pastels, The.
 Independent Music Group’.

 I finally bought ‘Speeding Motorcycle’- my first Pastels record - on the day it was released.
 By the time Truckload of Trouble arrived in 1994 I was working in a record shop and tried to sell as many copies of the compilation as possible.
 Although it proved effective, my sales technique leant heavily on a customer’s ability to cope with my newfound Pastels evangelism.
-This was a skill I would later adapt when dealing with international record distributors and licensees, or anyone who wasn’t quite with the program.
+This was a skill I would later adapt when dealing with international record distributors and licensees, or anyone for that matter, who wasn’t quite with the program.

 The night at the Fleece and Firkin coincided with the release of ‘Yoga’ the band’s first single for Domino.